hyunholee26/Short-term-water-level-prediction-in-the-river-using-LSTM-with-MC-dropout/README.md

 ### Future works

- - Incorporating hydrology and physics knowledge into deep learning models that predict natural phenomena such as water level
+ - Incorporating hydrology and physics knowledge into deep learning models that predict natural phenomena such as rapid flood
  - Graph neural network considering spatial autocorrelation and (river) networks for water level prediction
- - Uncertainty Estimation for Spatiotemporal prediction specialized in natural phenomena
+ - Uncertainty Estimation for spatiotemporal prediction specialized in natural phenomena such as water level prediction

 <!-- CONTRIBUTING -->
 ## Contributing